JK Electrical Upgrades Guide: Lighting, Power & Accessories

 Crimp connectors from the hardware store are often garbage.
 They corrode, they fall off, they create resistance.

 Fix: Use marine-grade heat-shrink connectors or solder connections.
 Protect with heat shrink and dielectric grease.
+Keep quality tools on hand — see our JK Trail Tool Kit for essentials.

 Wiring Best Practices